manoharan-lab/holopy/docs/source/users/io_tutorial.rst

    Data objects are a special case for yaml output because they will likely contain a large array of data.
-They can still be saved, but will generate very large files that may not be easily opened in a text editorlike other holopy yamls.
+They can still be saved, but will generate very large files that may not be easily opened in a text editor like other HoloPy yamls.

    For the curious advanced user, what we actually do is put a yaml header with optics and other information, and then encode the array